Is Oklahoma City Safe?

-Oklahoma City is a vibrant city, offering residents and visitors a wide variety of amenities, recreation and entertainment options.
+Oklahoma City offers residents and visitors a wide variety of amenities, recreation, and entertainment options.
 The city offers a wealth of exciting employment opportunities, from high-tech jobs to skilled crafts, to finance careers and everything in between.
-The downtown area is bustling with energy as a newly engaged business community has sprung to life, bringing with it new restaurants, shops and services.
 But..
 Is Oklahoma City safe?

-Or: How Oklahoma City compares to the the safest big cities in the US?
+Or: How does Oklahoma City compare to the the safest big cities in the US?

 Before entering into the gloom of the crime data, some cool facts: